hwmrocker/timeturner/README.md

 > **Warning:**
 > This is not final yet.

-If you want to add a public holiday, you can use the `--holiday` flag.
+If you want to add a public holiday, you can use the `--holiday` flag or add `@_holiday` after the activity times when adding a new event.

 ## Configuration